 Mimicry_by_a_caterpillar_belonging_to_the_family_Geometridae.tif Type post Author David Klinghoffer Date January 4, 2025 CategoriesEvolutionFaith & ScienceIntelligent Design Tagged , comedians, comedy, common sense, Darwinian evolution, evolution, evolutionary adaptation, insects, intelligent design, just-so stories, leaf, mimicry, predators, reverse-engineering, Stephen Meyer Steve Meyer and Comic Brad Stine on Insect Mimicry, and More David Klinghoffer January 4, 2025 Evolution, Faith & Science, Intelligent Design 3 Apart from being a funny guy, Stine brings a gift for some shrewd common-sense, including about evolution.
 Read More ›

-Cleveland_Chamber_Symphony_4-09-2006 Type post Author Eric Hedin Date August 22, 2023 CategoriesEvolutionHuman ExceptionalismIntelligent Design Tagged , aesthetics, birds, childhood, ears, emotions, evolutionary adaptation, hearing, lyrics, medicine, mental health, mind, music, planets, Plato, pulsars, soul, sound waves, speech, sun, UC Berkeley, YouTube videos The Human Mind Is Wired for Music: How Did That Come About?
+Cleveland_Chamber_Symphony_4-09-2006 Type post Author Eric Hedin Date August 22, 2023 CategoriesEvolutionHuman ExceptionalismIntelligent Design Tagged , aesthetics, birds, childhood, ears, emotions, evolutionary adaptation, hearing, medicine, mental health, mind, music, planets, Plato, soul, sound waves, speech, sun, UC Berkeley, YouTube videos The Human Mind Is Wired for Music: How Did That Come About?
 Eric Hedin August 22, 2023 Evolution, Human Exceptionalism, Intelligent Design 6 Most of us can correctly remember melodies and lyrics learned in childhood, even years after last having heard them.
 Read More ›